PowerUserE/MusicStreamHub/README.md

 ## Future Enhancements

 We are committed to continuous improvement and innovation.
 In the future, we plan to implement AI models for Music Mood Analysis.
-This exciting feature will allow users to explore music based on emotions, providing a unique and personalized way to engage with their favorite tunes.
+This feature will allow users to explore music based on emotions, providing a unique and personalized way to engage with their favorite tunes.

 ## Get Involved